nwfsc-math-bio/NWCTrends/README.md

 ```
 You will be asked to select a data file.
 If you do not have data, navigate to one of the .csv or .RData files in the `demofiles` folder.

 Type `?NWCTrends` for instructions for analyzing a data set.
 The data must be .csv file.
-Figures will be saved in the **NWCTrends_output** folder.
-The default output is a html file.
-You can also select Word and PDF.
+Figures will be saved in the **NWCTrends_output** folder, created in your working directory.

 ## References